Last Updated on

-Her paintings have been featured in the Oprah Magazine’s “Women Who Make Beautiful Things,” Seth Gordin’s Linchpin: Are you Indispensable?”, Fox’s Good Day Philadelphia, YaleRadio and more.
+Her paintings have been featured in Oprah Magazine’s “Women Who Make Beautiful Things,” Seth Gordin’s Linchpin: Are you Indispensable?”, Fox’s Good Day Philadelphia, YaleRadio and more.

 Abby started Ryan Studio in 2003 and used her blog and eBay auctions to sell her art online since 2007.
 Over twelve hundred people are enjoying her artwork.